 PACE provides care in your home, community or at a PACE center depending on your needs and the types of medical services you require.
 PACE centers are required to meet all state and federal safety requirements.
 PACE contracts with specialists and other health care providers in the community to provide medical services.

 PACE programs are not available everywhere.
-But as of 2020, there were 133 PACE programs operating 264 PACE centers in 31 states.
-More than 51,000 Americans were enrolled in some type of PACE program.
+In 2022, there are 147 PACE programs operating 273 PACE centers in 32 states.
+60,000 Americans are currently enrolled in some type of PACE program.